 In 1943, the University of Georgia created the Bureau of Public Administration, coinciding with the extensive reform of state government by Gov. Ellis Arnall and employing the service of political science faculty to teach short courses to local government officials.
 This unit merged with the Institute for the Study of Georgia Problems in 1953 to become the Institute of Law and Government.

 The first Biennial Institute for Georgia Legislators was conducted by the Institute in 1958, and it remains one of the longest-running educational programs for legislators in the country.

 In 1965, the organization was renamed the Institute of Government when it began reporting to the new Office of the Vice President for Services.
 The final name change occurred in 1983, when the Institute was renamed in honor of Georgian Carl Vinson, who served in the US House of Representatives for more than 50 years.
-In 1998, the Institute of Government expanded its mission to assist people around the globe through the International Center, which extends the training and assistance work of the Institute of Government worldwide to help governments more effectively respond to their constituents' needs.
+In 1998, the Institute of Government expanded its mission to assist people around the globe through our international services, which extends the training and assistance work of the Institute of Government worldwide to help governments more effectively respond to their constituents' needs.

 Today, as the university's enrollment tops 35,000 and the state population hovers around 10 million, the Institute of Government continues to help improve the quality of life in Georgia by bringing the resources and expertise of the university to bear on the issues and challenges facing the state.

 Drawing upon the knowledge and resources of the University of Georgia, the Institute of Government provides education, assistance, research, policy analysis, publications and technology solutions to assist public officials in serving citizens in Georgia and throughout the world.